logo

 Manual JSON Editor

-• Real-Time Validation: Errors are highlighted as you type
+• Real-time validation — errors highlighted as you type

-• Format / Prettify: Auto-indent and format your JSON with one click
+• Format / Prettify — auto-indent with one click

-The Manual Editor supports dynamic variables that are automatically replaced with WordPress data when the schema is rendered on the page:
+Variables are replaced automatically with WordPress data when the schema renders on the page:

 `{{post_title}}`Current post/page title